ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 #### From _Southwestern Christian advocate._

 #### 1878-02-21 &middot; New Orleans, La.

 [This text is not available under an open license.]

 ---

 ## [From _South Branch intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84026826/1878-02-22/ed-1/seq-1)

 #### 1878-02-22 &middot; Romney, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-*M V mother asked me never to use any
+ me never to use any
 tobacco, ami I have never touched it
 from that lime to the present day : sh*
 asked rne not to game, and I have